 The Master Plan framework initially involved four key strategic priorities: (1) data infrastructure; (2) feature engineering; (3) causal inference; and (4) detection analytics, with the addition of a fifth priority area 'Innovation Incubator' to encourage research on topics that are more novel and broader than the four previously identified priority areas.
 Each strategic priority has a set of goals for achieving the Innovation Center vision.
 The first two strategic priorities, data infrastructure and feature engineering, focus on establishing a query-ready distributed data network containing EHRs; while causal inference and detection analytics focus on developing and evaluating methods and clarifying which approaches should be developed into reusable analysis tools.
-In this year, the Master Plan working group agreed to add a strategic priority area for Use Case Implementation "UC" in Year 5.
-Projects under the 'UC' strategic area will bring learnings from the other workstream together to showcase how the infrastructure and analytic capabilities developed by IC will be utilized solve typical Sentinel use cases.
+In the past year 2023-2024, the Master Plan working group added a sixth strategic priority area for Use Case Implementation "UC".
+Projects under the 'UC' strategic area focus on learnings from the other workstreams to showcase how the infrastructure and analytic capabilities developed by IC can be utilized to solve typical Sentinel use cases.

 The Master Plan defines goals and specific outputs for each strategic priority area.
 To achieve the goals, the Innovation Center Master Plan Workgroup outlined a set of initiatives aimed at generating outputs that will become the building blocks for the query-ready distributed data network containing EHRs and the reusable analysis tools.
 To oversee the development and conduct of the Master Plan initiatives and the successful development of their outputs, the Innovation Center has established four Innovation Cores aligned with the strategic priority areas.
 Each Core is co-led by two Innovation Center collaborators and a Sentinel Operations Center liaison.
-The Cores are responsible for ensuring that the appropriate projects are identified and initiated in order to generate the outputs that are necessary to achieve the goals of each strategic priority.
+The Cores are responsible for ensuring that the appropriate projects are identified and initiated to generate the outputs that are necessary to achieve the goals of each strategic priority.
 Together, the Cores contribute to the success in achieving the overall vision of the Innovation Center.